This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 How will my laceration be treated?

-- Clean your wound: Your caregiver may need to clean your laceration.
+- Wound cleaning may be needed to remove dirt or debris.
 This will decrease the chance of infection.
-Your caregiver may need to look in your laceration for foreign objects.
+Your healthcare provider may need to look in your laceration for foreign objects.
 He may give you medicine to numb the area and decrease pain.
 He or she may also give you medicine to help you relax.

 - Wound closure with stitches, staples, tissue glue, or medical strips may be needed.
 Your healthcare provider may need to give you medicine to numb the area and decrease pain.
 He or she may also give you medicine to help you relax.
 These may help to keep the wound from getting infected.
 Stitches may decrease the amount of scarring you have.
 Some lacerations may heal better without stitches.